-Each participant's account is credited with the participant's contribution and allocations of (a) the Company's contribution and (b) Plan earnings and may be charged with an allocation of administrative expenses (although the Company currently does not allocate such administrative expenses to participant accounts) and other applicable Plan expenses (such as for initiating a Plan loan).
+Each participant's account is credited with the participant's contributions and allocations of (a) the Company's contribution and (b) Plan earnings and may be charged with an allocation of administrative expenses and other applicable Plan expenses (such as for initiating a Plan loan).
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.